Indigenous Procurement Policy

 We proudly support State and Federal Government departments, the business sector and major corporations committing in both maintaining and creating new opportunities for Indigenous businesses through Indigenous procurement targets outlined in either an Indigenous Procurement Policy (IPP), Engagement Strategy or Reconciliation Action Plan (RAP).

-We offer both local subcontractors and suppliers, as well as a network of Aboriginal and Torres Strait islander subcontractors who we have sourced via our Certified Status with Supply Nation.
+We offer both local subcontractors and suppliers, as well as a network of Aboriginal and Torres Strait Islander subcontractors who we have sourced via our Registered Status with Supply Nation.
 Through Supply Nation's Indigenous Business Direct we've developed robust relationships with many growing Indigenous suppliers and businesses.

 At Rork Projects, we’ve built on the respective decades of knowledge and expertise of our co-owners to pursue opportunities and collaborate to support and grow Aboriginal and Torres Strait Islander businesses and employment opportunities.

 Both of our co-owners share a passion - through Rork Projects – to create a greater awareness or understanding of Aboriginal and Torres Strait Islander cultures, histories and lifestyles.